- Alpha Spectroscopy

 Genie 2000 Gamma Analysis Software

 The Genie 2000 Gamma Analysis Software package includes a set of advanced analysis algorithms for further processing of gamma spectra acquired via the Genie 2000 Basic Spectroscopy Software.
 These algorithms provide a complete analysis of gamma ray spectra obtained from any type of gamma detector.
-The software is based upon time proven methodologies that have a long history of acceptance and refinements, and it includes patented1, ground-breaking analysis and calibration techniques.
+The software is based upon time proven methodologies that have a long history of acceptance and refinements, and it includes patented**, ground-breaking analysis and calibration techniques.

 The gamma analysis algorithms supplied are accessible from the Genie 2000 interactive environment, the batch procedure environment or the S560 Programming Libraries.
 Analysis execution utilizes data resident in the Configuration Access Method (CAM) data structures native to all Genie Family systems.
 Results from each algorithm are also stored in CAM files, making the resultant data file a complete record of the entire analysis.
 This unique method of data storage greatly simplifies system administration, data transfer, data archiving, and any necessary reanalysis of archived spectra at a later date.
+Additionally, each algorithm is documented in detail in the Genie 2000 Customization Tools manual, making it easy for traceability and independent verification of results.

 - Full gamma spectrum analysis when used with Genie 2000 Basic Spectroscopy Software